UPB-Graphics/gfx-framework/README.md

+# EGC Framework

-# :sparkles: Introduction
+## :sparkles: Introduction

 This project is a tiny graphics framework used by the Graphics Department of the Polytechnic University of Bucharest.
-It is currently used as teaching support for the following courses:
+It is currently used as teaching support for the following course:

--   Elements of Computer Graphics [(Open CourseWare)](https://ocw.cs.pub.ro/courses/egc)
+-   Elements of Computer Graphics [(course materials, in Romanian)](https://ocw.cs.pub.ro/courses/egc)

 It has missing functionality that you will need to implement.